Da-Pen/Fall-Down/README.md

 This game was created in 2016.

 ### What I learned by creating this project
+- The importance of modularization (I wrote the entire script in a <script> tag in the HTML)
 - How to create a canvas in HTML
 - Object-oriented programming in JavaScript
 - Sounds and images in JavaScript